 View curbside regulations easily and efficiently to gain a better understanding of existing curbside uses

-Make temporary or permanent changes to curbside regulations quickly and easily
+Make proposed, temporary, or permanent changes to curbside regulations quickly and easily

-Assess the impacts of existing curb rules on your transportation network
+Detect trends and assess the impacts of existing curb rules and usage on your transportation network

 Boost the productivity of underutilized spaces, reduce cruising for parking, and improve the convenience of the curbside for all

 Confusing curbside regulations